 It’s ok to feel uncomfortable when someone else’s self-deprecation goes too far.
-It’s hard to hear friends constantly put themselves down!
+It’s hard to hear friends put themselves down and feel insecure!

-First, let’s understand why it’s tempting for some to communicate their needs through self-deprecation.
-Then, we’ll go over ways to respond when someone is overly self-deprecating.
+In order to respond, let’s first understand why it’s tempting for some to communicate through self-deprecation.
+Then, we’ll go over ways to reply when someone is overly self-deprecating.

 A self-deprecating joke here and there can seem pretty harmless.
 Most of us make them.
 They can even ease tension in awkward situations, like when I first started working at a cafe and could not figure out how to make the gorgeous latte art that customers expected!